What is demand generation and why is it so important for manufacturers?

 - Offered guidance through expert articles that actually helped Andy do his job better

-- Built trust though case studies about how you solved problems for customers just like him
+- Built trust through case studies about how you solved problems for customers just like him

 - Demonstrated how your tooling worked with technical product videos